 Step 1: Build Your Redirect Map

 A redirect map is a two-column spreadsheet.
 Column A is every URL on your old Wix site.
 Column B is the matching URL on your new Squarespace site.
-That is it, no special software needed.
+No special software needed.

 Include every URL.
 Even the ones you think nobody visits.
 Google may have indexed pages you forgot about, and a broken link is a broken link whether it gets 10 visits a month or 1,000.